arsummers/suns-out-bot/README.md

 - Create a new app
 - Follow the steps to link up your repo up to digital ocean
 - You should be fine on the $5/month plan
-- When prompted, fill in your `env` values
+- When prompted, fill in your `env` values and continue to the final screen to deploy
 - Then you should be good to go!

 - If you want to easily test that this is working, I've left in some commented out code that will run every minute, so you won't have to wait until your specified time for a reaction.
+It is under the `schedule_weather_trigger` function inside `suns_out.py`

 # Change Log